Lording Barry

-Lording Barry (1580–1629) was a 17th-century English dramatist and pirate.
+Lording Barry (baptized April 17, 1580–1629) was a 17th-century English dramatist and pirate.

 Career

 Barry was the son of Nicholas Barry, a fishmonger of London, and his wife Anne Lording.
 On the death of his father in 1607, he received an inheritance of £10, which he invested in a theatre company, the Children of the King's Revels, at Whitefriars Theatre.
 Barry went into debt to finance his theatrical ventures, and was jailed in the Marshalsea prison.
 Freed on bail, he escaped to Ireland, where he took up a career of piracy.
 He was tried and acquitted for piracy in Cork in 1610 (under the name "Lodowicke Barry"), and in 1617 sailed with Sir Walter Raleigh on his ill-fated voyage to Guiana (having sought a pardon around 1615).
 Later in life, he was part-owner of a ship called the Edward of London (her principal owner was Edward Bennett), which was granted a letter of marque in 1627.
 Several of Barry's relations helped settle Virginia, most notably his great-nephew Col. Edmund Scarborough II (1617–71), who followed in the footsteps of his father Edmund Scarborough I (1584 - 1635) and mother Hannah (née Smith), Barry's niece (a daughter of Barry's sister Alice).
 Barry left a bequest in his will to another great-nephew, Charles Scarborough.
 Charles Scarborough was a brother of Col. Edmund Scarborough and became a doctor at the English court in 1660; he was knighted by Charles II in 1669.